-You probably want to organise a scavenger hunt.
-A scavenger hunt is an excellent game to build leadership, encourage creativity, and promote communication amongst the players.
+You probably want to organize a scavenger hunt.
+After all, a scavenger hunt is a fine way to build leadership, encourage creativity, and promote communication amongst the players.
 Also, it is a lot of fun!

 1. A classroom activity: It is a brilliant way to help students learn.
-Many teachers now organise scavenger hunts to engage students and help them retain knowledge better
+Many teachers are already organizing scavenger hunts to engage students.
+They are help students retain knowledge better

 3. A corporate activity: Scavenger hunts promote creative thinking and teamwork.
 These skills are important for every organization to achieve its goals

 What you can do to make your scavenger hunt better is—add a dimension of technology.

 People always carry their smartphones along.
 And spend a lot of their time using it.
 You can tap into this habit to make the game even more engaging.

 One way to do this is by using QR Codes in your scavenger hunt.

 QR Codes are 2D barcodes that store alphanumeric information.
 They are easily scannable with the smartphone’s camera.
 So they’re now used in industries such as education, marketing, and payments.